zenafey/kandinsky-discord-bot/README.md

 pip install -U git+https://github.com/Pycord-Development/pycord
 ```

-5.After all of this actions we need to get our api tokens:\n
+5.After all of this actions we need to get our api tokens:

 1)First token that we need is Replicate api token, to get it enter [Replicate](https://replicate.com/) website, Login or Register if you not, then go to your profile page and copy token, save it somewhere

 2)Second token is a discord bot token, to get it enter [Discord Application page](https://discord.com/developers/applications), create new application or use another that is exist, enter bot category and copy its token, if bot isnt created - create, save your bot token somewhere